We have some days off work and get the caravan ready for another expedition in Spain.

 Via Verde

-The route begins near the University and we can park easily just next to the old train route.
+The route begins near the University and we could easily park just next to the old train route.
 (38°00’58.1″N 1°10’29.4″W)

 Day 1

-Leaving the city we drive west to Mula, where the town has set up a caravan parking next to the sport complex.
+Leaving the city we drove west to Mula, where the town has set up a caravan parking next to the sport complex.
 (38°02’22.0″N 1°28’55.1″W)

 What a great day !

-amazing Badlands |
+amazing badlands |

 one of the old train stations along the way |